 - Purchase sweet potatoes that are around the same size so that they finish baking in the oven at the same time.

 - I recommend baking the sweet potatoes in the oven before combining the ingredients for the casserole since roasting them helps to caramelize them and bring out their natural sweetness.
-For a faster method, you can dice and boil the sweet potato as well, but baking tends to produce a better flavour.
+For a faster method, you can dice and boil the sweet potato as well, but baking tends to produce a better flavor.

 - If you like even more spice, you can increase the amount of cinnamon, nutmeg and ginger according to personal taste.